Ashoka Maurya Priyadarśin Devanapriya Chakravartin

 The Minor Rock Edicts: Initial year's after War

 Glimpses of rescripts that Ashoka first sent out to his provinces and which were inscribed on his instructions can still be seen at a large number of their original locations because the messages were engraved on immovable rocks and boulders.
 To distinguish it from the more expansive later edicts on rocks that are known as his ‘major rock edicts’, this communiqué has been classified among his minor rock edicts.
-There is much variety in the kinds of the surface upon which they were inscribed.
+There is much variety in the kinds of surface upon which they were inscribed.
 Some are on flattish horizontal rock faces, as at Rajula Mandagiri in the Kurnool district in Andhra, and near Srinivaspuri in New Delhi.
 Others, such as those at Maski and Nittur in Karnataka, are engraved on vertical surfaces.
 The rocks are sometimes easily accessible, as at Bairat in the Jaipur district of Rajasthan, where the boulder is at the foot of a hillside; and in the case of the rock face on which the Erragudi edict in the Anantapur district of Andhra Pradesh is engraved.
 Some are more difficult to access, such as the inscribed slab at Sasaram, which is located on top of the hill in the Rohtas district of Bihar; and the one at Palkigundu in the Koppal district of Karnataka, which crowns a high and fairly inaccessible ridge, can only be reached after negotiating a very steep elevation.
-The reasons for inscribing edicts in such remote places is not known but some scholar's like Nayanjyot Lahiri assumes that these places might be annual gathering sites or places of religious importance.
+The reasons for inscribing edicts in such remote places is not known but some scholars like Nayanjyot Lahiri assume that these places might be annual gathering sites or places of religious importance.

 In the annals of kingship, there is scarcely any record comparable to that of Ashoka, both as a man and as a ruler.
 There are many reasons as well for the interest in him.
 In relation to his predecessors, he was the first Indian king to rule over an empire embracing much of India and its western borderlands, from Afghanistan to Orissa and towards the south as far as Karnataka.
 In relation to the rulers who followed him, it was his example that influenced thought philosophical, religious, cultural Asia more profoundly than that of any other political figure of antiquity.
 The appeal of Ashoka as a model of rulership, even in his own lifetime, is clear from the way in which the Lankan king Devanampiya Tissa (c.
 247207 BCE) is said to have established the Buddhist faith in Lanka.
 This happened after Ashoka sent him gifts that were used for his second coronation, and a message encouraging him to take refuge in the Buddha.
 Ashoka's influence, much after his time, is unmistakable because he became an icon among Buddhist rulers, the great precedent and model of some of the emergent politics of South and Southeast Asia.
 In China, for instance, his shaping influence became discernible from the directions taken by several rulers.
 Emperor Wu of the Liang dynasty (50249 ce) is an example of a ruler who tried to emulate Ashoka by erecting stupas and forbidding the consumption of alcohol and meat; the Chinese empress Wu Zetian (623/625 705 ce), at least initially, followed suit by projecting herself as a wheel-turning monarch or chakravartin, an image of Buddhist kingship closely associated with Ashoka.
 H.G.
 Wells had this in mind when, in his massive bestseller of the 1920s, The Outline of History, he said that amidst the tens of thousands of names of monarchs that crowd the columns of history, their majesties and graciousnesses, and serenities and royal highnesses and the like, the name of Ashoka shines, and shines almost alone, a star.
 From the Volga to Japan, his name is still honored.
 China, Tibet, and even India, though it has left his doctrine, preserve the tradition of his greatness.
 More living men cherish his memory today than ever heard the names of Constantine or Charlemagne. [ref][ref]